MaxBeamm/College-Dorm-3D/README.md

   <p align="center">
     Welcome to the 3D College Dorm Room Simulation!
-This game allows you to explore a realistic 3D environment of a college dorm room, starting in a hallway and navigating through doors to enter a dorm room.
-Interact with various objects, such as opening curtains or pressing a button to change the season/weather.
-The game uses OpenGL for rendering the graphics and offers an immersive experience for users to explore.
+This game allows you to explore a realistic 3D environment of a college dorm room.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />